Ralph Loop: Teaching AI Agents to Work Autonomously (Without Burning Your Budget)

 Test gate: Run the suite.
 Tests fail?
 Resume Claude for fixes.
 You don't advance until tests pass.

 Formula Workflows become self-healing.
 You express the shape in YAML.
 Gluon handles iteration, retry, validation.
+The leash runs through every step.

 No circuit breaker?
 Runaway loops drain budgets overnight.
 No completion detection?
 Claude burns tokens long after finishing.
 No rate limiting?
 Monthly bills become gambling.
 No supervision?
 Tasks rot in REVIEW indefinitely.

-These systems form the trust foundation.
-Implement them right, and you earn autonomy.
-You delegate confidently because guardrails catch disasters before they happen.
-The leash isn't a constraint—it's how you scale trust.
+Remember Karpathy's leash?
+It isn't a constraint.
+It's how you scale trust.
 How you go from "autonomous agents are risky" to "autonomous agents are the default way we work."

 The result: scalable autonomous execution.
-From $2 prototype tasks to $50 enterprise workflows—all completing reliably, staying within budget, and running unattended.
+From $2 prototype tasks to $50 enterprise workflows -- all completing reliably, staying within budget, and running unattended.

 Series Navigation